zudsniper/octomailer/README.md

    - Email subject as the issue title
    - Email body as the issue description
    - Sender information and metadata as labels/comments
+4. **Image Processing**: Image attachments are automatically uploaded to Imgur and embedded in the issue
-4. **Instant Tracking**: Your email request is now a trackable GitHub issue
+5. **Instant Tracking**: Your email request is now a trackable GitHub issue

 ## Key Features & Benefits

 - **🚀 Serverless Architecture**: Zero infrastructure management with Cloudflare Workers
 - **📧 Email-to-Issue Conversion**: Seamlessly transform emails into structured GitHub issues
+- **🖼️ Image Attachment Support**: Automatically uploads image attachments to Imgur and embeds them in issues
+- **📝 Smart Email Parsing**: Advanced MIME parsing with `postal-mime` for multipart emails
+- **🧹 Clean Content Processing**: Removes email headers, MIME boundaries, and image placeholders
+- **👤 GitHub User Detection**: Automatically identifies GitHub users by email and adds attribution
 - **⚡ Real-time Processing**: Instant issue creation as emails arrive
 - **🔒 Secure & Reliable**: Built on Cloudflare's global network with enterprise-grade security
 - **💰 Cost-Effective**: Pay only for what you use with Cloudflare's pricing model